Potassium Iodide (KI) Distribution

 Please visit our KI Pill Request website and follow the instructions.

-Individuals who pre-registered to pick up their Potassium Iodide (KI) pills and were unable or unavailable to do so, will have their KI Pill Kit mailed out in the spring.
+Individuals who pre-registered to pick up their Potassium Iodide (KI) pills and were unable or unavailable to do so, will have their KI Pill Kit mailed by the end of May, 2019.
 The KI Pills are temperature sensitive and require a temperature range between 15°C and 30°C.

 The Canadian Nuclear Safety Commission (CNSC) has mandated that all residents within the primary zone of a nuclear installation have potassium iodide tablets available in their homes.